 LPWAN and IoT devices deployed in 2020 under a traditional connectivity model will represent less than ten percent.

 A connectivity business model (that is, paying X dollars per month for each device connected to a network) is the most familiar business model in the communications industry.
 However, the majority of enterprise and volume Applications for the IoT are moving to other business models.
 The driving factors behind these alternative business models are:

 - Demand for complete solutions

 Asset tracking will be the “key app” for LPWAN

-The highest-volume use cases in 2019 fell into the smart building and smart metering vertical markets.
-New asset tracking systems enabled by new indoor solutions, along with the improved return on investment (ROI) of indoor/outdoor solutions with much lower device and infrastructure costs, will start to drive significant volume in 2020, moving asset tracking ahead of other use cases.
+The highest-volume Applications in 2019 fell into the smart building and smart metering vertical markets.
+New asset tracking systems enabled by new indoor solutions, along with the improved return on investment (ROI) of indoor/outdoor solutions with much lower device and infrastructure costs, will start to drive significant volume in 2020, moving asset tracking ahead of other Applications.